-Be at the bus stop opposite Catedral del Salvador for 10:30am which is when the Zaragoza hop on, hop off bus will arrive.
+For day 2 of your Zaragoza itinerary.
+Be at the bus stop opposite Catedral del Salvador for 10:30am which is when the Zaragoza hop-on hop-off bus will arrive.
 Your ticket for this can be purchased in the Tourist Office.

 Buses like this appear very touristy and are not very ‘local and authentic’, everything that I have said Zaragoza is, however this bus tour around Zaragoza is the best way to see Zaragoza today because the destinations it visits are not particularly walkable from the historic centre and there is an audio guide in various languages to provide more information about the city.

 Parque Jose Antonio Labordeta